andrew/ultimate-awesome/README.md

 - [awesome-earth-system-ml](https://github.com/blutjens/awesome-earth-system-ml) - 🌎 A curated list of Earth system datasets for the machine learning and weather, climate, ice, ocean, etc. community.
 - [awesome-confidential-computing](https://github.com/bpradipt/awesome-confidential-computing) - Collection of resources on Confidential Computing.
 - [my-awesome-astro](https://github.com/BryceRussell/my-awesome-astro) - My awesome list for Astro.
+- [awesome-generative-ai-data-scientist](https://github.com/business-science/awesome-generative-ai-data-scientist) - A curated list of resources for building and deploying generative AI specifically focusing on helping you become a GenAI developer with LLMs.
 - [awesome-cardano](https://github.com/CardanoUmbrella/awesome-cardano) - A curated list of awesome things related to the Cardano project.
 - [awesome-ophthalmology](https://github.com/chrisnielsen/awesome-ophthalmology) - A curated list of awesome AI developments for ophthalmology.
 - [awesome-chroma](https://github.com/chroma-sdk/awesome-chroma) - A curated collection of Chroma SDK apps, libraries and resources.